 Today we celebrate the triumphant entry of Jesus Christ into the City of Jerusalem - riding on the back of a colt of a donkey.
 The people treated Jesus like the King that He really is - laying down cloaks in the road instead of carpet, along with branches of palms to pave the way for His coming into the Holy City.
 The Gospel of Matthew describes it this way: "The crowds that went ahead of him and those that followed shouted, "Hosanna to the Son of David!"
 "Blessed is he who comes in the name of the Lord!"
 "Hosanna in the highest!""
-(Matthew 21:9) Seeing Jesus exalted in such a way really disturbed the Temple Leadership.
+(Matthew 21:9) Those words - blessed is He who comes in the Name of the Lord - in Hebrew - Baruch Haba Beshem Adonai, Adonai means Lord.
+Seeing Jesus exalted in such a way really disturbed the Temple Leadership.
 Matthew says this: "But when the chief priests and the teachers of the law saw the wonderful things he did and the children shouting in the temple area, "Hosanna to the Son of David," they were indignant.""
 (Matthew 21:15) To put it simply - they had just about had enough of this Galilean getting such attention.
-He would have to die.
-And so as we recalled Jesus' entry this morning with our procession honoring that event in the first century - we now begin Holy Week - which culminates with the Last Supper - a Passover Seder Meal, His arrest, the mockery of a 'trial, His torture - having the flesh ripped off His body with those thirty nine horrific lashes, the crowning of thorns, Jesus being ridiculed by the guards who drew lots for His garments, and then His having to carry the cross on an uphill climb to Golgotha where He would be nailed to it - and then Jesus finally forgiving those who did all of this to Him.
+He would have to die - no ifs ands or buts about it.
+And so as we recalled Jesus' entry this morning with our procession honoring that event in the first century - we now begin Holy Week - which culminates with the Last Supper - a Passover Seder Meal, His arrest, the mockery of a 'trial, His torture - having the flesh ripped off His body with those thirty nine horrific lashes, the crowning of thorns, Jesus being ridiculed by the guards who drew lots for His garments, and then His having to carry the horrible cross on an uphill climb to Golgotha where He would be nailed to it - and then Jesus finally forgiving those who did all of this to Him.
 An innocent man was put to death - the most painful death - less than a week after being given a king's entrance into that very same city that now demanded His death.

-Later this week we will look more closely at the events that I just listed -with the Stations of the Cross on Wednesday Night at 7 PM, the Maundy Thursday Seder Meal, reminiscent of the Last Supper meal, at 6 PM followed by the Holy Eucharist at 7:30 in the Church - with the stripping of the altar - depicting the arrest into captivity and then on Good Friday at noon - we will honor His crucifixion and death with a solemn service at noon.
-A few moments ago, we just recalled the Passion of the Holy Gospel According to Mark - but today I would like us to concentrate on that ride into the city of Jerusalem that marks the beginning of Holy Week.
+Later this week we will be having services regarding the Stations of the Cross on Wednesday Night at 7 PM, the Maundy Thursday Seder, which is reminiscent of the Last Supper meal, and will be shown online at 6 PM.
+Then we will have Holy Eucharist at 7:00 PM in the Church - with the stripping of the altar - depicting the arrest into captivity.
+On Good Friday at noon - we will honor His crucifixion and death with a solemn service at noon.
+A few moments ago, we just recalled the Passion of the Holy Gospel According to Mark.
+Today I would like us to concentrate on that ride into the city of Jerusalem that marks the very beginning of Holy Week.